• Skip to primary navigation

 With all that said, there are still some of the same brands like Doritos and Oreos that they simply modified to fit European food regulations.

 There are 3 main grocery stores in Sweden (or at least in my area): Coop, ICA, and Hemköp.
+Also, this is just my experience at these grocery stores, there might be these items at different stores in bigger cities.

 Shopping carts

-You will not find a typical big American shopping cart here.
+You will not typically find big American shopping cart here.
 Instead, there are baskets you can either carry or wheel around the store.
 There is no need for the larger shopping carts because stores are smaller, and people only get groceries that will last them for a couple of days.

 Any kind of medicine